Jagannath: Vaishnava origins

 An old Dadhivaman deity in Kendrapara, Odisha.
-Shrila Bhakti Vinod Thakur's great forefather Krishnanada started worshipping this deity in mid-14th century AD.
+Shrila Bhaktivinoda Thakur's great forefather Krishnananda Dutta Chaudhury started worshipping this deity in mid-14th century AD.

 The Vaishnava origin theories rely on the iconographic details and the typical presence of the triad of deities, based on original scriptures of Hinduism.
 The colors, state the scholars of the Vaishnava origin theory, link to black-colored Krishna and white-colored Balarama.
-They add that the goddess originally was Ekanamsa (Durga of Shaiva-Shakti tradition, sister of Krishna through his foster family).
-She was later renamed to Shubhadra (Lakshmi) per Vaishnava terminology for the divine feminine.
+They add that the goddess originally was Ekanamsha (Durga of Shaiva-Shakti tradition, sister of Krishna through his foster family).
+She was later renamed to Subhadra (Lakshmi) per Vaishnava terminology for the divine feminine.

-It is certainly true that the Vaishnava Hindus in the eastern region of India worshipped the triad of Balarama, Ekanamsa and Krishna.
+It is certainly true that the Vaishnava Hindus in the eastern region of India worshipped the triad of Balarama, Ekanamsha and Krishna.
 There are many scriptural references to support the same.
-Further, in many Jagannath temples of central and eastern regions of India, the Shiva icons such as the Linga-yoni are reverentially incorporated, since Lord Shiva is a Vaishnav according to the conclusion of Srimad Bhagavatam, he protects Sri Jagannath Temple from external calamities, just like he does so in his form of Hanuman for the palace of Sri Ram.
+Further, in many Jagannath temples of central and eastern regions of India, the Shiva icons such as the Linga-yoni are reverentially incorporated, since Lord Shiva is a Vaishnav according to the conclusion of Bhagavata Purana, he protects Shri Jagannath Temple from external calamities, just like he does so in his form of Hanuman for the palace of Shri Rama.